Pineda takes perfect game into 7th; Yanks beat Rays 8-1

 TRAINER'S ROOM

-Yankees C Gary Sanchez, who went on the DL after straining his right biceps Saturday, is expected to be out four weeks with a strained brachialis muscle.
-He was to have an MRI Monday and be examined by team physician Dr. Christopher Ahmad.
+Yankees C Gary Sanchez, who went on the DL after straining his right biceps Saturday, is expected to be out four weeks with a strained brachialis muscle. ...
 C Kyle Higashioka made his big league debut in the ninth. ...
 New York 1B Greg Bird missed his third straight game, a layoff originally caused by a sore ankle but now by a stomach illness.

 UP NEXT

-After an off day, 24-year-old LHP Jordan Montgomery will make his major league debut for New York on Wednesday and LHP Blake Snell (0-1) for the Rays.
+After an off day, 24-year-old LHP Jordan Montgomery will make his major league debut for New York on Wednesday after winning the No. 5 starter's job.
+LHP Blake Snell (0-1) will pitch for the Rays.

 ---